 The current server has been configured to keep its configuration synchronized with all servers in the 'all-servers' server group, which is composed of servers with ids [proxy-east-01:389,proxy-east-02:389].
 When applying a change to a group of servers, every server must be available and validate the change before it's applied to any server.
-Do you wish to update all servers in the group or only the currently selected server? g) Update all servers in the 'all-servers' group s) Update only the current server b) back c) cancel Enter choice: g The Subtree View was created successfully
+Do you wish to update all servers in the group or only the currently selected server?

+- g) Update all servers in the 'all-servers' group

+- s) Update only the current server

+- b) back

+- c) cancel

+The Subtree View was created successfully